RoyGallant/BoundMaker/readme.md

 ### Development

-The vast majority of this code was haphazardly thrown together by a college student who had just started learning how to program.
+The vast majority of this code was haphazardly thrown together by a college student who had just started learning how to program way back in 2011.
 That said, it's gone through a hasty cleanup over the course of a weekend to get in a state where it can be uploaded to GitHub.

 BoundMaker uses native WPF without any external libraries; getting started should be as simple as pulling down the repo and opening it in Visual Studio (or your preferred IDE).
-Pull requests for bug fixes, new features, maintenance, and/or testing are welcomed
+Pull requests for bug fixes, new features, maintenance, and/or testing are welcomed.

 ### Todos